 A second major change in the Standards is the concept of performance management.
-This concept is further detailed in the Standards 12.2.
+This concept is further detailed in the Standards and included in GIAS 12.2.
 It entails a clear description on how effective performance management is seen by the IIA, and what the CAE must do to achieve effective performance measurement.

-Standard 12.2 states the following: 'The chief internal audit must develop objectives to evaluate the internal audit function's performance.
-The chief internal audit must consider the input and expectations of the board and senior management when developing the performance objectives."
+Standard 12.2 of the Global Internal Audit Standards states:

+The chief internal audit must develop objectives to evaluate the internal audit function's performance.

+The chief internal audit must consider the input and expectations of the board and senior management when developing the performance objectives.

-'The chief internal audit must develop a performance measurement methodology to assess progress toward achieving the function's objectives and to promote the continuous improvement of the internal audit function.
+The chief internal audit must develop a performance measurement methodology to assess progress toward achieving the function's objectives and to promote the continuous improvement of the internal audit function.

 This means that the CAE must develop objectives for effective performance measurement.
-These performance measurements should be linked with the function's charter, the Standards and the function's strategy.
+These performance measurements should be linked with the function's Charter, the Standards and the function's strategy.

-How to comply with this Standard?
+How to comply with this Standard